Daniil193/Count_peoples/README.md

-## Count peoples on video on certain frame area
+## Count peoples on video in certain frame area

 ### Settings
 0) - Clone or download this repository;